Meeting Jane Goodall: an unlikely encounter

 I had previously worked in petroleum exploration (Getech, England) and in technical translation, but after those industry experiences, I wanted to work for a greener cause, learn about the activism world and collaborate with like-minded people.

 Like many geologists and geophysicists 'of my generation' I had been drawn, or better say sucked into exploration industry shortly before the economy started to collapse.
 Soon after graduating, I had also approached research institutions such as FAO to work for greener causes but they kept their doors firmly closed to people who 'only' had a Master degree and not a PhD, while exploration companies welcomed us with open arms and without much fuss or burocracy.
 At Getech, I helped reconstruct the palaeogeography of the world for several geological time-slices, I investigated how rivers evolved through time, including the Amazon, Zambezi, Nile and Congo.
 I got to figure out why the Niger makes such a great bend.
 In short, it was great fun and an excellent working environment, but the single, ultimate goal of all the research troubled me: defining the nature and distribution of petroleum source, reservoir and cap rocks.
-Still, the work itself helped me better understand the earth as a system so nothing was lost knowledge-wise, only that to environmental organisations and to myself, I had ended up on the wrong side of things.
+Still, the work itself helped me better understand the earth as a system so nothing was lost knowledge-wise, only that I felt I had ended up on the wrong side of things.

 Luckily, Anouska needed someone for JGI Belgium and we have regularly collaborated since.
 Last summer, she did a great announcement to all of us at JGI: Jane Goodall comes to Belgium!
 Together with the other volunteers, I was summoned to help organize the public lecture, and the day after, the gala dinner on December 3 at Martin's Château du Lac in Genval in Wallonia.